All prerequisites must be passed with a grade of C- or better.

 123 Financial Management

-The principles of major areas of marketing decision-making that confront organizations.
+The study of the major areas of marketing decision-making that confront organizations.
 Topics include the utilization of marketing information systems as well as the formulation and implementation of integrated product, pricing, distribution and promotion strategies.
 Offered every semester.
-Prerequisites: BusAd 10 Global Perspectives in Business and Society.
-BusAd 40 Business Statistics.
+Prerequisites: Lower division common business core courses, except Accounting 2, and the core curriculum math requirement.
+This course is not available to freshmen.

 126 Applied Marketing Research

-A detailed treatment of marketing research, strategic marketing planning and the development of fully integrated marketing programs.
+A detailed overview of marketing research, strategic marketing planning and the development of fully integrated marketing programs.
 Topics include market analysis, marketing mix strategies, product positioning, market segmentation, and related social and ethical issues.
 Offered fall semester only.
-Prerequisites: BusAd 124 Marketing.
-All lower division Business Core requirements, including Core Curriculum Math requirement.
+Prerequisites: Lower-division common business core courses, the core curriculum math requirement, and Busad 124.
+This course is not available to freshmen or sophomores.

 127 Business Communication

-This course emphasizes the kinds of communication students can expect in complex organizations with multiple audiences.
-Grounded in competition, course material includes in-depth categorical editing, organizational strategies for informative and persuasive writing and speaking, construction and presentation of arguments, and use of executive summaries.
+This course covers the kinds of communication students can expect in complex organizations with multiple audiences.
+Because business communication occurs in a competitive environment, course material will emphasize in-depth categorical editing, organizational strategies for informative and persuasive writing and speaking, the construction and presentation of arguments.
 Offered every semester.
 Prerequisites: English 4 and 5.
-May be taken concurrently with Accounting 2 or Economics 4.
+This course is not available to freshmen.

 128 Consumer Behavior